rdp-jr/ai-rest-api/README.md

 ## Run the application
 1. Run server with `uvicorn app.main:app --reload`
+2. View the documentation and test the API at [localhost:8000/docs](http://localhost:8000/docs)

 ## Run Tests
 1. Make sure the database is non-existent, as the tests create and mock the data automatically.
 The database is cleared after running all tests.
 2. In `app/config.py`, set `testing` to `True` (default set to `True`)
 3. To run the full test suite, run `pytest`
 4. To run a single test (ex. `test_user.py`) run `pytest tests/test_user.py`

+## Testing with the Frontend Client

+1. Run `py generate_dashboard.py` to populate the dashboard automatically, then view the [Frontend Client](https://github.com/rdp-jr/ai-frontend) in [localhost:5000](http://localhost:5000)